Jialin0315/group12/README.md

 ## Background:

 Type 2 diabetes (T2D) is one of the most prevalent chronic diseases worldwide, a mystery for modern medicine leaving no cure.
 As such, the early diagnosis (prediction)  is essential to stop or delay the onset of future T2D.
-However, the current clinical prognostics have very poor accuracy.
-The appropriate human model for this exploration is the foremost challenge.
-Gestational diabetes mellitus (GDM) is a glucose intolerance phenomenon, that first appears during the last trimester of pregnancy, and mostly disappears after childbirth.
-Since GDM women have a 74% increased age-adjusted risk for future T2D, and approximately 35% of GDM women developed T2D within 10 years of postpartum, GDM women can serve as an appropriate human model for the T2D prognostic discovery.
+However, the current clinical prognostics have very poor accuracy which warrents the discovery of a highly accurate prognostics.

-## Dataset:
+For prognostic or predictive diagnostic discovery, we need a longitudinal study propulation, and some of these participants should develop T2D within a few of study.
+Here, we are using a metabolomics dataset of a population from whom some developed T2D within 5 years.
+We have taken 30 participants metabolomics dataset who devepoled T2D within 5 years.
+We pair-matched them to 28 controls who did not developed T2D.
+The pair-matching was carried out using age, BMI, sex, and race.

-This investigation employed a precision medicine approach on a baseline (6-9 weeks of postpartum) metabolomics dataset to develop a nested 1:1 pair-matched (i.e., age, BMI, sex, and glucose tolerance) case-control study using 60 GDM Women.
-Women who did not progress to T2D within few years of postpartum are classified as “Control.”
-Each control is then pair-matched with case women who developed T2D within same years of postpartum.
+This investigation employed a precision medicine approach on a baseline (none of them had T2D) metabolomics dataset to develop a nested pair-matched case-control study using 58 participants. participants who did not progress to T2D within few years from baseline time are classified as “Control.”
+Each control is then pair-matched with case participants who developed T2D within same years from baseline time point.

 ## Preprocessing Dataset: